Skip to main content

 This project aims to integrate interdisciplinary perspectives and methods, as well as stakeholder knowledge and values, to address the complex and real-world problem of finding better ways of using generative AI for shopping content creation to increase our affiliate revenue.
 Students are required to devise innovative strategies to propel Are Media's transformation journey in the dynamic media landscape, fostering open-mindedness, curiosity, and adaptability among staff while aligning with the company's five-year strategy for success.

-October Intensives timetable and projects to be released August 2024.
+September - October Intensives timetable and projects will be confirmed at a later time.

 There will be a unique timetable schedule for each project.
 Please consider the project timetable before registering for a project in Sydney Student and make sure that you are available for the allocated class times.